-The Hitachi AE450 (HD651450), Version 01 smart card controller is an integrated circuit (IC) providing a hardware platform to a smart card operating system and smart card application software.
-A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target.
-The complete hardware description and the complete instruction set of the Hitachi AE450 (HD651450), Version 01 smart card controller is to be found in the Hardware Manual [10] and in the document Current Control Functions [12].
+The Renesas AE57C1 (HD65257C1) smartcard integrated circuit version 01 is an integrated circuit (IC) providing a hardware platform and an AES library to a smart card operating system and smart card application software.
+The top level block diagram and a list of subsystems can be found within the TOE description of the Security Target.
+The complete hardware description and the complete instruction set of the Renesas AE57C1 (HD65257C1) smartcard integrated circuit version 01 is to be found in the Hardware Manual [10].

-For the implementation of the TOE Security Functions basically the components 16-bit AE-4 CPU, EEPROM, Watchdog Timer, System Control Registers, DES coprocessor, Firewall Management Unit, a Random Number Generator, the analog block with security sensors and the random logic module for security logic are used.
+For the implementation of the TOE Security Functions basically the components AE-5 Series CPU, EEPROM, Watchdog Timer, System Control Registers, AES coprocessor, DES coprocessor, Firewall Management Unit, a Random Number

+Generator, the analog block with security sensors and the random logic module for security logic are used.
 Security measures for physical protection are realized within the layout of the whole circuitry.